 One word for all the people out there.
 Beware!
 There is simply no magic pill out there.
 You do not top your class by finding some short cuts.
 You need to grind and hustle for hours together, day in and day out and the results surely follow.
 That’s true in every field of life.
 Anyone who promises you overnight results is nothing more than a Con artist.

 Here are my TOP 6 USELESS supplements sold in the name of ‘weight loss supplements’ or ‘fat burners:

 - CLA (Conjugated Linoleic Acid)

 This is among the top most useless supplements in the list, which is not just absolutely worthless when it comes to fat burn, or changes in body composition, but is harmful to the body.

 Below are the studies, you can refer to, proving its wastefulness as a fat burner:

 In all the studies I reviewed there were some clear answers and some paradoxes.
 Here are some of the observations:

 One of the primary reason, L-carnitine is being sold as a supplement in the market is its relation to fat burn.
-However, hardly any of the studies have proven it so far, especially human studies.
-This is especially important for the various gym freaks, who have been extensively using useless supplements in the likes of L-carnitine, and others, purely on the basis of recommendations from various friends, trainers, dieticians or self-proclaimed experts on YouTube.
+However, very few studies have proven it so far, especially human studies.
+This is especially important for the various gym freaks, who have been extensively using supplements in the likes of L-carnitine, and others, purely on the basis of recommendations from various friends, trainers, dieticians or self-proclaimed experts on YouTube.

 I tried to find the studies behind the effect of L-carnitine as a fat burner, and to my surprise there were nothing more than one odd study supporting it.
 On the contrary, every study whether animal or human study, has seen no effect of L-carnitine on fat burn or change in body composition.